How to avoid your application being returned

 - ✘ Potential risks to the researcher(s) have not been considered.

-What safety issues might there be for a researcher visiting a participant at home?
+- What safety issues might there be for a researcher visiting a participant in their home?

 - Will the researcher work with an assistant?

 - Will the researcher have a back-up team at the University (to include the principle researcher) to ensure that there is an opportunity to raise any areas of concern?

 - Is the research taking place in a high-risk area overseas?
 If so, has FCO travel advice been checked?

 - ✘ Information about your participants

 It is important that you provide detailed information about how participants will be identified, approached and recruited to the study to include whether there are any issues around a direct face-to-face method of recruitment and whether power relations might come into play i.e. participants feeling coerced into taking part and how that will be avoided.